globalbrain/sefirot/docs/components/desc.md

 </SDesc>
 ```

-You may also use `:pre-wrap` prop to preserve users line breaks in the text.
+You may also use `:pre-wrap` to preserve line breaks in the text.
 This is especially helpful when the content comes from user inputs, such as through a `<textarea>` element.
 With this feature, the original formatting provided by users will be retained, making the displayed text consistent with their input.

 ```vue-html
 <SDesc cols="2" gap="24">